kevinharbin/WALLY-Wall-Plate-_Blocks_Customizer/README.md

-# WALLY Wall Plate Customizer - Mercury Thirteen Fork v1.7.2
+# WALLY Wall Plate Customizer - Mercury Thirteen Fork v1.7.2.studs.a

+This is a WIP fork to add Lego style studs to the faceplate.
 This is a fork of Joshua Austill's WALLY Wall Plate Customizer (https://github.com/jlaustill/WALLY-Wall-Plate-Customizer) which itself was forked from the awesome original by TheNewHobbyist (https://www.thingiverse.com/thing:47956 / https://github.com/thenewhobbyist/OpenSCAD).